+All Queensland children have access to kindy wherever they live.
 Kindergarten programs are offered in long day care services and stand-alone kindergarten services.
-The Queensland Government also delivers kindergarten programs in a range of other delivery options where the market is not able to deliver a kindergarten program to ensure all Queensland children have access to kindy wherever they live.
-Options include eKindy, Kindergarten in remote and Aboriginal and Torres Strait Islander communities, and the Hospital kindy pilot.
+The Queensland Government also delivers kindergarten programs in a range of other delivery options where the market is not able to deliver a kindergarten program.
+Options include eKindy, State Delivered Kindergarten and Hospital kindy.

 Kindergarten services are generally not-for-profit organisations administered by a volunteer parent management committee or operated by not-for-profit organisations with parent advisory committees.

 They usually operate during school hours each school term, and the learning program is delivered by a qualified early childhood teacher.

 Long day care services may offer an

 approved kindergarten program delivered by a qualified early childhood teacher